InterviewMap/CS-Interview-Knowledge-Map/DataStruct/dataStruct-en.md

 }
 ```

-## Red Black Tree

 # Trie

 ## Concept

-In computer science, a trie, also called digital tree and sometimes radix tree or prefix tree (as they can be searched by prefixes), is a kind of search tree—an ordered tree data structure that is used to store a dynamic set or associative array where the keys are usually strings.
+In computer science, a trie, also called digital tree and sometimes radix tree or prefix tree (as prefixes can search them), is a kind of search tree—an ordered tree data structure that is used to store a dynamic set or associative array where the keys are usually strings.

-Simplely, this data structure is used to earch string easily, with the following features:
+Simply, this data structure is used to search string easily, with the following features:

-- the root is on behalf of the empty string, each node has N links (N is 26 in searching english character), each link represent a character.
+- the root is on behalf of the empty string, and each node has N links (N is 26 in searching English character), each link represents a character.
-- all nodes does not store character, obly the path does, this is the difference of others
+- all nodes do not store a character, and only the path store, this is different from other tree structures.
-- the character in the path from root to the random node can combined to the very string
+- the character in the path from the root to the random node can combine to the strings corresponding to the node

 ![](https://user-gold-cdn.xitu.io/2018/6/9/163e1d2f6cec3348?w=640&h=600&f=png&s=48344)

 ## Implementation

-Generally, the implementation of tris is much more simple than others, let's take the english character searching for example.
+Generally, the implementation of the trie is much more simple than others, let's take the English character searching for example.

 ```js
 class TrieNode {